Mushfiq-Azam/bangladesh-real-estate-market-insights/README.md

-Here is a clean, professional **README.md** for your project **“Bangladesh Real Estate Market Insights: A Data-Driven Analysis of Dhaka Housing Prices.”**
-You can copy–paste directly into your GitHub repo.

----

 # 📊 **Bangladesh Real Estate Market Insights: A Data-Driven Analysis of Dhaka Housing Prices**

 ### **A Capstone Project | Data Analysis & Visualization**